Class Documentation

 void Compound::SetDensity(double rho);

 modifies the density [g/cm3].
-The default density for solids and gases is the density at 1 atmosphere and 20° C. The SetDensity() method is primarily meant to set the density of compounds in gaseous state.
-A Compound object does not have a physical state variable as Element objects do.
-However, the physical state can be inferred from the density column in the List of Compounds.
-Acetylene, Ammonia, Butane, Carbon Dioxide, Carbon Tetrafluoride, Dimethyl Ether, Ethane, Methane, Nitrous Oxide, Propane, and Water Vapor are gases at 1 atmosphere and 20° C. See the Material Class for more on modifing the density.
+The default density for solids and gases is the density at 1 atmosphere and 20° C. The SetDensity() method is only meant to set the density of compounds in gaseous state, e.g. Acetylene.
+See the Material Class for more on modifying the density.

 ← Return to Muon Range Library